 Although the capital of Hungary is one of the oldest cities in Central Europe, you won’t find the name Budapest on any map older than 150 years.
 That’s when the twin cities of Buda and Pest united and, together with a third called Ó-Buda, formed Budapest.
-But why Budapest and not Pestbuda?
+But why is Budapest called Budapest?
 If you’re not sure, you are not alone.
 The name was very nearly the other way around.

 Settled comfortably on the two banks of the Danube, Buda and Pest are in many ways very different cities.
 Buda is home to a castle and a king’s residence, and busy Pest across the river bustles with city life.
 Such has been the case throughout history.
 Even now, the magnificent 19th-century Parliament building sits on the Pest side, a symbol of citizens regaining the balance of power and standing strong in the face of the castle on the other side of the river.

 The origin of both names is largely unknown.
 Buda may refer to Újbuda, as Roman Aquincum came to be known after the Mongol invasion, but it could also come from the name of Attila the Hun’s brother.
 It could even have something to do with the Slavic word ‘voda,’ meaning water.
 The same goes for Pest, which Ptolemy describes in the 2nd century AD as Pession, but could instead refer to pests – in Slavic caves – on the slopes of famous Gellért Hill.
 On the Buda side, the Hill itself lent its name to the ford and the ford to the settlement on the opposite side of the river.